Wasps0/Wasps0.github.io/docs/characters.md

 # SKILLS

 Skills are the meat of your build.
-Most work like in diablo II with some notable changes.
+Most work like in Diablo II with some notable changes.
 One key info is to read carefully the skill description.
 It will help you understand them.

 Skills are explained in the Docs, under the 'Character' tab.
 - [Here](https://docs.median-xl.com/doc/class/amazon) is the amazon class with its skills explained.